-Another hectic couple of weeks get us into the Savoury Pies, Pastry and Quick Breads sections of the course and ending on the Round Up week.
+Another hectic couple of weeks in the VIU Pastry section get us into the Savoury Pies, Pastry and Quick Breads parts of the course and ending on the Round Up week.

 For Savoury Pies Week, I made, strangely, savoury pies.
 Specifically, Chicken Pot Pies, Veggie Pies and Quiches, both Ham and Cheese as well as Veg.
 I made a LOT of these.
 Literally, dozens and dozens and dozens, in fact, closer to a hundred.
 That included making a big-ass pot of chicken filling, and pressing out hundreds of 5 inch pie shells as well as rolling out each individual shell top and applying them.
 And baking a fair number of them, freezing the rest for baking later that week and next.

 Seems meat or veg pies are a popular lunch choice on campus and in fact, we make over 200 of them each week, plus 216 sausage rolls and dozens of Cornish pasties on top of that.
 (That’s pronounced “past eaze”, by the way, not “paste eaze” which are a whole ‘nuther thing.)